BinaryBrain/Database-Project/README.md

 The goal of this EPFL project was to manage a quite big database via a graphical interface.
 We acheive that by doing a web server to link the database with the user web interface.

-Another big challange was to create a lot of complex SQL queries.
+Another big challenge was to create a lot of complex SQL queries.

 ![screenshot](screenshots/search.png?raw=true)